Joseph Anthelmi

-Joseph Anthelmi (Antelmi) (25 July 1648 at Fréjus – 21 June 1697 at Fréjus) was a French ecclesiastical historian.
+Joseph Anthelmi (Antelmi; 25 July 1648 at Fréjus – 21 June 1697 at Fréjus) was a French ecclesiastical historian.

 Life

-Several of his ancestors had occupied canonries in Fréjus, the history and traditions of which they had investigated and preserved.
-Joseph, feeling himself called to the priesthood, betook himself to Lyon, where he entered on the study of theology under the Jesuit Père La Chaise.
+Several of Anthelmi's ancestors had occupied canonries in Fréjus, the history and traditions of which they had investigated and preserved.
+Joseph, feeling himself called to the priesthood, betook himself to Lyon, where he entered on the study of theology under the François de la Chaise, a Jesuit priest.

-On being ordained, he returned to Provence, and was soon made canon of Fréjus Cathedral, though he preferred study.
-His uncles, Pierre and Nicolas, had published a work on the former incumbents of the See of Fréjus; Joseph resolved to devote himself especially to the history of the French Catholic Church, beginning with his own diocese.
+On being ordained, Anthelmi returned to Provence, and was soon made canon of Fréjus Cathedral, though he preferred study.
+His uncles, Pierre and Nicolas, had published a work on the former incumbents of the See of Fréjus; Anthelmi resolved to devote himself especially to the history of the French Catholic Church, beginning with his own diocese.

 In 1694, Anthelmi was made vicar-general to the Bishop of Pamiers; but his health was bad, and he returned to his native city in a vain attempt to recuperate.
 Here he died in his forty-ninth year.

 Controversy

-His first work appeared in 1680, De inito ecclesiae Forojuliensis dissertatio chronologica, critica, profano-sacra.
+Anthelmi's first work appeared in 1680, De inito ecclesiae Forojuliensis dissertatio chronologica, critica, profano-sacra.
 Pasquier Quesnel, was then at the height of his reputation, and was agitating France on the question of the real author of the De vocatione gentium, the Responsiones pro Augustino ad Capitula Gallorum and the Epistola ad Demetriadem (Patrologia Latina, LI, 647,158; LV, 162).
 In his opinion these had been written by Leo the Great.
-Against him Anthelmi supported the authorship of St. Prosper of Aquitaine.
+Against him Anthelmi supported the authorship of Prosper of Aquitaine.
 The contest was maintained by both parties, their letters being published in the Journal des Savants, in 1689.